 Topologies in Cluster 1 see most repeater usage concentrated on a few main routes, due to low density and connectivity.
-For MPS, once detours and dead ends are trimmed (around 12\% of active repeaters), arms of the star-like routing solution can not be removed at all, so no more than 20\% of active repeaters can be trimmed.
-This is slightly better for MPT, but there still exists few valid routing options; after initial trimming (around 22\% of active repeaters), subsequent trimming forces detours that incur heavy performance penalties.
+For MPS, once detours and dead ends are trimmed (around 12\% of active repeaters), arms of the star-like routing solution cannot be removed at all, so no more than 20\% of active repeaters can be trimmed.
+This is slightly better for MPT, but there still exist a few valid routing options; after initial trimming (around 22\% of active repeaters), subsequent trimming forces detours that incur heavy performance penalties.
 Figure \ref{fig:trimming_ex_RENATER} shows the trimming process in a Cluster 1 topology (\textit{RENATER1999}).

 For topologies in Cluster 2, a majority of active repeaters are not trimmable, simply because topologies are small and consist of fewer nodes (for example, SPS solutions utilise 71.87\% of repeaters on average compared to global mean of 60.34\%).
-This is the worst performing cluster regarding trimming for MPS, with only 16\% trimmable active repeaters; MPT exhibits slightly better (but still poor) performance due to the ability of trees to take detours around main routes.
+This is the worst-performing cluster regarding trimming for MPS, with only 16\% trimmable active repeaters; MPT exhibits slightly better (but still poor) performance due to the ability of trees to take detours around main routes.

 Trimming is effective for both MP protocols on topologies in Cluster 3, but more so for MPS than MPT.
-At $\lambda/\lambda_0=0.50$: 32.73\% active repeaters are trimmable, moderately higher than global 27.59\%.
+At $\lambda/\lambda_0=0.50$: 32.73\% of active repeaters are trimmable, moderately higher than the global 27.59\%.
 For MPT, 35.92\% active repeaters are trimmable, slightly higher than the global 33.99\%.
 Since most edges are of similar length, trimming of less-used active repeaters does not incur a heavy penalty, with various `detours' being of similar cost.
 This leads to a more gradual drop-off curve than that observed for Clusters 1 and 2.
 For MPS, heavily used repeaters are concentrated near the centre-node.
-Active repeaters nearer to outskirts of the graph are rarely used, trimmable without significant impact to performance.
+Active repeaters nearer to the outskirts of the graph are rarely used, trimmable without a significant impact on performance.
 On the other hand, uniform lengths imply there is no particularly dominant Steiner tree for MPT, and repeater usage is relatively spread out.
 This means that `less-used active repeaters' are still used a moderate amount, and trimming them non-negligibly affects performance.